DataDog/hiring-engineers/answers.md

 "https://api.datadoghq.com/api/v1/dashboard?api_key=${api_key}&application_key=${app_key}"
 ```

-To update and modify the previous dashboard the procedure will be very similar, however at the begining og the operation we will have to define the dashboard_id.
+To update and modify the previous dashboard the procedure will be very similar, however at the beginning of the operation we will have to declare the dashboard_id.
 You may still have it on the output of the last command you ran, if not run the first script below.

 ```
 curl "https://api.datadoghq.com/api/v1/dashboard?api_key=${api_key}&application_key=${app_key}"
 ```

 After getting the dashboard_id, declare it on your bash and continue with the next script to update your dashboard with a MySQL metric.
 If you wish to add another type of metric, please change it as required.

 ```
 curl  -X PUT -H "Content-type: application/json" \